 Doesn’t it look cool already??
 After I removed the leaf I just pulled off the excess clay around the edges.

-Then I repeated the process with a hydrangea leaf and then with a sunflower leaf.
-Using the 3 different-sized and types of leaves gave me a varied set of trinket dishes.
+To create a variety of trinket dishes, I repeated the process with a hydrangea leaf and then with a sunflower leaf.
+This resulted in a beautiful set with different sizes and shapes.

 After I removed the baking sheet from the oven I left the maple and hydrangea leaves inside of the bowls to cool down before removing them.